dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-share-state.md

 * **`appid`** - This is the default strategy. the `appid` prefix allows state to be managed only by the app with the specified `appid`.
 All state keys will be prefixed with the `appid`, and are scoped for the application.

 * **`namespace`** - If set, this setting prefixes the `appid` key with the configured namespace, resulting in a key that is scoped to a given namespace.
 This allows apps in different namespace with the same `appid` to reuse the same state store.
 If a namespace is not configured, the setting fallbacks to the `appid` strategy.
+For more information on namespaces in Dapr see [How-To: Scope components to one or more applications]({{< ref component-scopes.md >}})

 * **`name`** - This setting uses the name of the state store component as the prefix.
 Multiple applications can share the same state for a given state store.